sudheerj/vuejs-interview-questions/README.md

      ```
 214. ### What is the main difference between method and computed property?
      The main difference between a computed property and a method is that computed properties are cached and invoke/change only when their dependencies change.
 Whereas a method will evaluate every time it's called.
+215. ### What is vuetify?
+     Vuetify is a semantic component material framework for Vue.
+It aims to provide clean, semantic and reusable components that make building application easier.
+The installation and configuration is simple as below,
+     ```javascript
+     npm install Vuetify
+     ```
+     ```javascript
+     import Vue from 'vue'
+     import Vuetify from 'vuetify' // Import Vuetify to your project

+     Vue.use(Vuetify) // Add Vuetify as a plugin
+     ```